Peterer19/Peter-Nuker/README.md

+--

 # Peter Nuker

-> If you like the project, consider dropping a star ÃƒÆ’Ã†â€™Ãƒâ€šÃ‚Â¢ÃƒÆ’Ã¢â‚¬Å¡Ãƒâ€šÃ‚Â­ÃƒÆ’Ã¢â‚¬Å¡Ãƒâ€šÃ‚Â
+> If you like the project, consider dropping a star!

 > If you caught any issues, please report it in [issues](https://github.com/Peterer19/Peter-Nuker/issues).